fpco/stackage-update/README.md

 Concretely, that means that if you have stackage-cli installed, stackage-update works as a plugin.
 However, you can certainly use `stackage-update` on its own without any other tooling or dependencies on the Stackage project.

+### Future enhancements

+* If desired, add support for GPG signature checking when cloning/pulling from the `all-caba-files` repo